 John Wood stood down as Managing Director handing the reigns to David Watts.
 We also started our current expansion of overseas work with our first major project in the Middle East for Abu Dhabi Police.

 CCD co-organises an international conference on control room design in Paris with CIEHF.

-CCD moves to its current offices in Kings Cross
+CCD moves to offices in Kings Cross

 We added wayfinding to our design services with Chris Girling joining the team after being part of the LOGOC wayfinding design team for the 2012 London Olympic Games.

 The management team of David Watts, Martin Freer and Chris Girling, along with Non-Exec Director, Julian Matthews, completes a management buyout from the founding partners